Fat Man: Post-war development

 A nuclear strike would have been a formidable undertaking in the post-war 1940s due to the limitations of the Mark III Fat Man.
 The lead-acid batteries which powered the fuzing system remained charged for only 36 hours, after which they needed to be recharged.
 To do this meant disassembling the bomb, and recharging took 72 hours.
 The batteries had to be removed in any case after nine days or they corroded.
 The plutonium core could not be left in for much longer, because its heat damaged the high explosives.
 Replacing the core also required the bomb to be completely disassembled and reassembled.
 This required about 40 to 50 men and took between 56 and 72 hours, depending on the skill of the bomb assembly team, and the Armed Forces Special Weapons Project had only three teams in June 1948.
 The only aircraft capable of carrying the bomb were Silverplate B-29s, and the only group equipped with them was the 509th Bombardment Group at Walker Air Force Base in Roswell, New Mexico.
-They would first have to fly to Sandia Base to collect the bombs, and then to an overseas base from which a strike could be mounted.
+They would first have to fly to Sandia Base to collect the bombs and then to an overseas base from which a strike could be mounted.
+In March 1948, during the Berlin Blockade, all the assembly teams were in Eniwetok for the Operation Sandstone test, and the military teams were not yet qualified to assemble atomic weapons.

+In June 1948, General Omar Bradley, Major General Alfred Gruenther and Brigadier General Anthony McAuliffe visited Sandia and Los Alamos to be shown the "special requirements" of atomic weapons.
+Gruenther asked Brigadier General Kenneth Nichols (hosting): "When are you going to show us the real thing?
+Surely this laboratory monstrosity is not the only type of atomic bomb we have in stockpile?"
+Nichols told him that better weapons would soon become available.
+After the "astonishingly good" results of Operation Sandstone were available, stockpiling of improved weapons began.

 The Soviet Union's first nuclear weapon was based closely on Fat Man's design thanks to spies Klaus Fuchs, Theodore Hall, and David Greenglass, who provided them with secret information concerning the Manhattan Project and Fat Man.
 It was detonated on 29 August 1949 as part of Operation "First Lightning".